-The ORC is responsible for ensuring all line functions in the Group maintain an effective operational risk and internal control framework.
-The ORC establishes key risk indicators to track the key operational risk items and monitor the effectiveness of the risk-mitigating measures.
-Operational risk incidents that may potentially indicate a control weakness, a failure or non-compliance in internal processes are logged, reported and handled for operational risk management.
-The ORC is also responsible for providing directions and resolving issues related to policies, controls and the management of operational issues as well as ensuring prompt and appropriate corrective actions in response to audit findings related to operational risks and internal controls.
+To ensure all line functions in the Group maintain an effective operational risk and internal control framework, the ORC establishes key risk indicators to track the key operational risk items and monitor the effectiveness of the risk-mitigating measures.
+Operational risk incidents are also reported for operational risk management.
+In addition, the ORC provides directions and resolves issues related to policies, controls and the management of operational issues as well as ensuring prompt and appropriate corrective actions in response to audit findings related to operational risks and internal controls.